-What software you decide to use will depend on your end goals and level of skill.
+Which type of website builders you decide to use will depend on your end goals and level of skill.
 Some opt to go with easy website builder software to get through the process in as few steps as possible.
-Others value the richness of more complex website building programs.
+Others value the richness of more complex DIY website builders.

 We’ll take a look at what is on offer and how you can make the most of it, whatever you decide to use.

-Simply put, these are programs that allow you to build websites without the need for manual coding.
+Simply put, website building software are programs that allow building websites without the need for manual coding.

-In the early days of web creation, designers would build using straight HTML code.
+In the early days of website building, designers would build using straight HTML code.
 Line by line, bit by bit.
 The process was time consuming, and the level of functionality achieved by these websites was somewhat lacking.

 You can still build websites from scratch using HTML if you choose.
 It’s not the easiest method, and nowadays it’s more of a method for individuals to hone their coding skills.